 Click here to find more information about the act.

 Amazon Electronic Products Requirements

-Amazon often requires that electronic products, such as power banks, are compliant with one or more UL standards.
-This confuses some importers, as UL standards are ‘voluntary’.
-That said, Amazon is for obvious reasons concerned with the safety of the products sold on its marketplace, and can require compliance with standards which are otherwise voluntary.
+That said, Amazon is concerned with the safety of the products sold on its marketplace and can require compliance with otherwise voluntary standards.

 Use this checklist before you start selling electronic products on Amazon: